paparaeluiza/paparaeluiza.github.io/_posts/interning/2015-09-18-innovation-at-its-best.md

   </a>
 </figure>

 I have never been to an opening before so I have enjoyed the cut of the ribbon and the mayors congratulatory speech.
 Smiling, curious  people crossed the entrance door, admired the fabrics kept "at cold" and all the beautiful displays full with high quality products.
-I think, all, was a big hit!
+I think it was a big hit!

 <figure>
 	<a href="{{site.url}}/images/interning/18-09-2015/IMG_1439.jpg"><img src="{{site.url}}/images/interning/18-09-2015/IMG_1439.jpg" alt="image"></a>